ietf-wg-cellar/matroska-specification/notes.md

 In a chain of `Segments` of a `Linked Segment`, the `NextUUID` always takes precedence over the `PrevUUID`.
-Thus, if SegmentA has a `NextUUID` to SegmentB and SegmentB has a `PrevUUID` to SegmentC, the link to use is `NextUUID` between SegmentA and SegmentB, SegmentC is not part of the Linked Segment.
+Thus, if SegmentA has a `NextUUID` to SegmentB and SegmentB has a `PrevUUID` to SegmentC, the link to use is `NextUUID` between SegmentA and SegmentB, and SegmentC is not part of the Linked Segment.

 If SegmentB has a `PrevUUID` to SegmentA, but SegmentA has no `NextUUID`, then the Matroska Player **MAY** consider these two Segments linked as SegmentA followed by SegmentB.

-As an example, three `Segments` can be Hard Linked as a `Linked Segment` through cross-referencing each other with `SegmentUUID`, `PrevUUID`, and `NextUUID`, as in this table:
+As an example, three `Segments` can be Hard Linked as a `Linked Segment` through cross-referencing each other with `SegmentUUID`, `PrevUUID`, and `NextUUID` as shown in this table:

 file name   | `SegmentUUID`                     | `PrevUUID`                        | `NextUUID`
 :-----------|:----------------------------------|:----------------------------------|:---------